Intrinsic Robotic Introspection: Learning Internal States From Neuron Activations: Introspection in BBRL

 In this paper, we focus on the performance of the actor-critic.
-Therefore, we use a pre-trained FE and reactive network weights for trainig our VAE.
+Therefore, we use a pretrained FE and reactive network weights for training our VAE.
 For this, we collect a dataset of activations from the FE by running the BBRL's feature extraction and reactive networks using expert demonstrations for $2000$ episodes.
 After creating the activations dataset, we train the VAE for $100$ epochs with an Adam optimiser.
 We use an $80$/$20$ split of the dataset.
 The input to the VAE is of size $256$, which is the total size of the two FC layers in the FE.
 The encoder consists of four FC layers.
 The first two layers in the encoder have $400$ and $128$ features, respectively, and the output is passed through an ELU activation function.
-The final two layers output the latent mean and log variance with a size of $50$.
+The final two layers output the latent mean and log variance with a hidden latent size of $50$.
 The decoder consists of three FC layers with $128$, $400$ and $256$ features respectively, that decodes a random sample drawn from the latent code distribution.
 We use the following loss function to train the VAE in all experiments, Section \ref{sec:experiments}.

-where $MSE(x_{real}, x_{recons})$ is the mean-squared error between the input activations from the FE, $x_{real}$, and their reconstruction, $x_{recons}$. $D_{KL}(q(z|x_{real})||p(z))$ is the Kullback-Leibler divergence between the true distribution of the latent variables, $z$, and the distribution of the VAE's encoder network.
+where $MSE(x_{real}, x_{recons})$ is the mean-squared error between the input activations from the FE, $x_{real}$, and their reconstruction, $x_{recons}$. $D_{KL}(q(z|x_{real})||p(z))$ is the Kullback-Leibler divergence between the distribution of the VAE's encoder network and the true distribution of the latent variables, $z$.